fhammerschmidt/textbook/src/chapters/mut/refs.md

 let empty () : 'a mlist = ref None
 ```

+Note the type of `empty`: instead of being a value, it is now a function.
+This
+is typical of functions that create mutable data structures.

 Inserting a new first element just requires creating a new node, linking from
 it to the original list, and mutating the list: